Jil/azure-forensics/README.md

     1. a blob container named *immutable* automatically configured with the [Legal Hold](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-immutability-policies-overview) feature
     1. a file share named *hash* used for calculating digital evidence hashes.
 1. A **key vault** for storing, in the SOC environment, a copy of the BEK keys and the hash of the digital evidence processed.
+1. A **Log Analytics Workspace** for storing the logs of the Azure resources involved in the Chain of Custody process.
 1. An **automation account** configured with:
     1. A RunBook implementing the Chain of Custody process as outlined in the [article](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/forensics/)
     1. Variables for the RunBook, automatically populated with SOC environment values.